rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-07-20-meet-team-fusion.md

 *[Tharindu Delgolla:](https://lk.linkedin.com/in/tharindudananjaya)* He’s a well experienced software engineer from IFS- Sri Lanka, who’s also a technical consultant at the same company.
 He hopes to become a great film maker one day.
 Well, Good luck Tharindu!.
 He’s our remote coach, who’s gonna do the code reviewing for us.

-*[Imran Hishaam:](https://lk.linkedin.com/in/imranhishaam)* He’s a software engineer from Riverview Mobility Solutions - Sri Lanka.
+*[Imran Hishaam:](https://lk.linkedin.com/in/imranhishaam)* He’s a software engineer from Riverview B2B- Sri Lanka.
 He may be young, but he’s a genius and very passionate, when it comes to coding.
 He’s helping Team Fusion with ReactJS app development as a local coach.

 *[Udani Gunasena:](https://lk.linkedin.com/in/udanie-gunasena-191b8730)* She’s a well experienced software engineer from ICTA Sri Lanka.
 She loves music and she’s a great pianist.
 And we must say, she has a keen eye, when it comes to reviewing UI designs.
 Currently she’s helping our team as a local coach.